Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 The result: frequent stockouts or reactive overstocking.

 An inventory system connected to your point of sale (POS) solution updates inventory levels the moment a sale is made.
-This provides many valuable benefits for supermarkets including:
+Incorporating inventory management software helps you:

-As we mentioned before, the customers ultimately determine the supply chain.
-So, the more you understand your customers, the better prepared you’ll be for shifts in demand.
+Customers ultimately determine the supply chain.
+So, the more you understand your customers, the better prepared you are for shifts in demand.

-The further the distance from the supplier to the customer, the less chance things will go wrong.
+The further the distance from supplier to customer, the more chances for things to go wrong.

-Forging connections with local farms, craftsmen, and other businesses will help you avoid supply chain hiccups and help your local supermarket stand out from the competition.
+Forging connections with local farms, craftsmen, and other businesses helps you avoid supply chain hiccups and helps your local supermarket stand out from the competition.

 Local favorites are popular with customers, so highlight them with eye-catching signage.
 Monitor the success of different local products with your grocery POS system and consider increasing order volume for local bestsellers.